aukspot/dles/README.md

 - [Spotle](https://spotle.io) - Guess the music artist in 10 tries, gaining new information based on each guess.
 - [Swiftle](https://www.techyonic.co/swiftle) - Listen to the clip and guess the Taylor Swift song.
 - [Video Game Bandle](https://www.vgbandle.app) - Guess the video game and song played by the MIDI band
-- [Warbl](https://www.warbl.org) - Guess the name of the song that is playing backwards!

 ### Science/Nature (11)